utnet-org/utility/docs/practices/workflows/run_a_node.md

 Great!
 So we've learned how to run our very own single-node UNC network using a binary we've built from source.
 The steps are:

-- Create configs with `cargo run --profile dev-release -p uncd -- init`
+- Create configs with `cargo run --profile dev-release -p unc-node -- init`
-- Run the node with `cargo run --profile dev-release -p uncd -- run`
+- Run the node with `cargo run --profile dev-release -p unc-node -- run`
 - Poke the node with `httpie` or
 - Install `unc-cli` via `npm install -g unc-cli`
 - Submit transactions via `unc_ENV=local unc create-account ...`